Kirill-Stepankov/ERC20-token-detector/README.md

 ```

 #### POST /contracts/<contract_address>/process
-###### Processes the source code of the contract and detects the standard/ To detect the er20 standard, I use the solidity compiler.
+###### Processes the source code of the contract and detects the standard.
+To detect the erc20 standard, I use the solidity compiler.
 The application installs all possible versions of it and uses the one that requires a specific source code for detection.

 ```bash
 curl -X "POST" "http://127.0.0.1:8000/contracts/0xf8C3527CC04340b208C854E985240c02F7B7793f/process"